 On top of the enjoyable taste of truffle and basil oil, I have to say that the flank steak was cooked to a perfect medium doneness, which says a lot about chef Christopher’s great finesse.

 For the uninitiated, the flank isn’t the priciest cut of beef and if it’s not executed correctly, it would result in a tough piece of meat that will work your jaw muscles.

 If you’ve opted for three courses (which I strongly recommend), the gold dusted Milk Curd, balsamic strawberry, lemon, basil was a two-layer creamy dessert that was light and fluffy at the same time.

 The layer on top was an airy ice cream to die for.
 Towards the bottom, there were balsamic strawberries and milk curd, a combination that was similar to a pannacotta.
 The entire profile tasted like a lemon cheesecake, but of course, there was no cheese.

-While the location isn’t the most convenient, the chef’s creativity with such affordably priced dishes will definitely attract patrons to return for more.
+While the location isn’t the most convenient, chef Christopher’s creativity with such affordably priced dishes will definitely attract patrons to return for more.
 Also, the rotating set menu gives you yet another reason to dine here again.
 The current pricing for the executive set lunch (2 courses) is at $20+.

 The ambience is simple and elegant too, great for a first date.